Red Rock Canyon National Conservation Area: Rock climbing

 Although the Yosemite-size walls offer a host of challenging lines, technical climbing activity in Red Rock was not recorded before 1968.
 The first modern routes, climbed in the early 1970s, are described in several books.
 The rock is Aztec Sandstone, a relatively solid variety with hard surface varnish.
 Many climbs involve ascents of single crack systems hundreds of feet long.

 The climbs of Red Rock cover a broad range of length and difficulty.
 The long, easy routes had made the area a common climbing training ground, but the canyon also offers many difficult climbs as well.
 In recent decades, this broad appeal and the classic nature of many routes have made the area an international destination for rock climbers.

 Popular sport climbing areas include the Calico Hills and Sandstone Quarry.
 Red Rock has a multitude of traditional climbing areas, including single-pitch areas such as Brass Wall and Necromancer Wall, along with multi-pitch areas such as Eagle Wall, Aeolian Wall, Mescalito, and Solar Slab.
 Long free and big-wall aid routes are found on features such as the Rainbow Wall and Buffalo Wall.
 Bouldering is popular in Red Rock as well, primarily at the Kraft Boulders and Black Velvet Canyon.

 Hiking

 Red Rock has hiking trails and picnic areas.
 Trails are changed and diverted depending on the needs of the ecosystem.
 In early spring, depending upon the precipitation, waterfalls may be seen on the edge of the canyons.
-Popular trails within the vicinity of the scenic drive loop include the Moenkopi Loop, Calico Hills, Calico Tanks, Turtlehead Peak, Keystone Thrust, White Rock/La Madre Springs Loop, and the Ice Box Canyon trail.
+Popular trails within the vicinity of the scenic drive loop include the Moenkopi Loop, Calico Hills, Calico Tanks, Turtlehead Mountain, Keystone Thrust, White Rock/La Madre Springs Loop, and the Ice Box Canyon trail.